-This second version of the very successful book ‘Robert Forrester, First Fleeter’, which was first published in 2009, benefits from another ten years of thinking, the work of other researchers and feedback from my readers over the past decade.
+This second version of the very successful book ‘Robert Forrester, First Fleeter’, which was published in 2009, benefits from another ten years of thinking, the work of other researchers and feedback from my readers over the past decade.
 The book is a totally Australian-made production, professionally edited by Dalida Boustead and Ev Beissbarth, designed and set up by Sylvie Blair of BookPOD and printed in Melbourne.

 A great deal more prominence has been given to the Aboriginal story and to Governor Arthur Phillip.
 The women have a much sharper focus too, especially the remarkable Isabella Ramsay.
 Time, money and effort has gone into investigating Robert’s origins, including the use of DNA testing.
 The content of most chapters has been substantially revised, especially the chapters covering the 1783 trial at the Old Bailey, the location of Robert’s 1791 grant on Norfolk Island, the location of Robert’s 1794 land grant at the Hawkesbury and the 1794 and 1799 killings of the Aboriginal boys at Cornwallis.

 The process of refining the narrative, always keeping the focus on Robert and Isabella, has brought radical changes in emphasis with each new piece of material unearthed.
 Identities and chronologies have been sorted out and almost every page contains an amendment, major or minor.
 The result is a fundamentally different book, with 114 illustrations and 32 maps in black & white and colour, hence the new title.

-This book is a detailed case study of the first four decades of colonial Australia, offering a new perspective on this historical period.
+This biography offers a detailed case study of the first four decades of colonial Australia, offering a new perspective on this historical period.
 It aims to engage a readership well beyond family history circles, including historians, local historians, school students, teachers and librarians, even future playwrights and filmmakers.